daikiueda/htmlcommenttemplate/README.md

 # htmlcommentemplate
-Template Engine with HTML Comment tags.
+Template Engine with HTML Comment tags. ( like Adobe Dreamweaver )